telefonicaid/iotagent-json/README.md

 config file can be used to permanently tune the MQTT broker parameters, or the default device ID and APIKey.

 ##  <a name="development"/> Development documentation
+### Contributions
+All contributions to this project are wellcome.
+Developers planning to contribute should follow the [Contribution Guidelines](./docs/contribution.md)

 ### Project build
 The project is managed using Grunt Task Runner.